isovector/certainty-by-construction/src/book/1-agda.lagda.md

 false` is neither of the form `ctor:false`, nor is it `ctor:true`, and so the outermost `def:not` can't expand to its definition.

-However, the innermost call to `def:not` is `not false`, which matches one of our equations exactly.
-Thus, we can rewrite `not false` to `ctor:true`, which means we can write the whole expression to `not true`.
+However, the innermost call to `def:not` is `expr:not false`, which matches one of our equations exactly.
+Thus, we can rewrite `expr:not false` to `ctor:true`, which means we can write the whole expression to `expr:not true`.

 At this point, we now have an expression that matches one of our rules, and so the other rule kicks in, rewriting this to `ctor:false`.
 Because every "rewrite" equation comes from a function definition, and there are no more function calls in our expression, no more rewrite rules can match, and therefore we are done.
-Thus, the expression `not (not false)` normalizes to `ctor:false`.
+Thus, the expression `expr:not (not false)` normalizes to `ctor:false`.

 Of course, rather than do all of this work, we can just ask Agda to evaluate the whole expression for us.
 Try now invoking [`Normalize:not (not